johannesamee/johannesamee-web/src/posts/5-color-gradients.md

 }
 ```

-Created the following beautiful image.
-Now I just have to figure out how to get this as an image somehow.
+These styles created this beautiful image.
+Now I just have to figure out how to get this as an image somehow so it can be used as preview images for links with `og:image` for example.

 <Gradient />